How to Convince Your Boss You Should Attend InedoCon 2019

 - WebMD's Continuous Delivery Architect Aaron Jensen will talk about how they successfully transitioned from a monolith application with no automation to a CI/CD platform with dozens of micro-services using BuildMaster.

 - Robert Vandehey, Alkami's Vice President and Chief Architect, will show how they componentized a monolith into packages for microservices using ProGet as the key link in their deployment chain.

 - BuildMaster's product director John Rasch will demonstrate how you can add CI/CD to a legacy application through build, deployment, and process automation.

 Of course that's just part of a packed two-day schedule.
-Besides learning from those who have already 'been there' attendees will have the opportunity to become certified in Inedo products at the 101 and 201 level.
-In the workshops you’ll learn how to use BuildMaster and ProGet tools to automate builds, create a deployment pipeline, improve vulnerability assessment and testing, and make use of telemetry to enable self-support and centralized alerts/diagnostics.
-InedoCon workshop content is sourced directly from Inedo’s usual onsite or remote product training and valued at $2500 per course for teams.
+Besides learning from those who have already 'been there,' attendees will have the opportunity to become certified in Inedo products at the 101 and 201 level.
+In the workshops, you’ll learn how to use BuildMaster and ProGet tools to automate builds, create a deployment pipeline, improve vulnerability assessment and testing, and make use of telemetry to enable self-support and centralized alerts/diagnostics.
+InedoCon workshop content is sourced directly from Inedo’s usual onsite or remote product training and is valued at $2500 per course for teams.

 Ready to go but think you might have trouble convincing your boss?

 No worries!
 We have created a customizable letter you can send to your manager and teammates.